omkudale9198/azure-etl-pipeline/README.md

 Key Components
 1. Azure Data Lake Storage Gen2:
-o	Stores raw data files (e.g., CSV, JSON) which are the input for the pipeline.
+    Stores raw data files (e.g., CSV, JSON) which are the input for the pipeline.
 2. Azure Data Factory (ADF):
-o	Orchestrates and automates the data movement and transformation processes. o	Integrates with other Azure services to schedule and trigger data processing jobs.
+    Orchestrates and automates the data movement and transformation processes.
+    Integrates with other Azure services to schedule and trigger data processing jobs.
 3. Apache Airflow:
-o	Manages the workflow and scheduling of the ETL processes. o	Defines workflows using Directed Acyclic Graphs (DAGs) to ensure tasks are executed in the correct order.
+    Manages the workflow and scheduling of the ETL processes.
+    Defines workflows using Directed Acyclic Graphs (DAGs) to ensure tasks are executed in the correct order.
 4. PySpark:
-o	Performs the core data processing and transformation tasks. o	Reads data from ADLS Gen2, transforms it, and prepares it for storage in Azure Synapse Analytics.
+    Performs the core data processing and transformation tasks.
+    Reads data from ADLS Gen2, transforms it, and prepares it for storage in Azure Synapse Analytics.
 5. Azure Synapse Analytics:
-o	Serves as the final destination for the processed data. o	Provides powerful querying and analytics capabilities to derive insights from the data.
+    Serves as the final destination for the processed data.
+    Provides powerful querying and analytics capabilities to derive insights from the data.

+**Data Flow**
+1. Ingestion: Raw data is ingested into Azure Data Lake Storage Gen2.
+2. Orchestration: Azure Data Factory triggers and orchestrates the data processing jobs.
+3. Scheduling: Apache Airflow schedules and manages the execution of the PySpark jobs.
+4. Processing: PySpark reads, transforms, and processes the raw data.
+5. Storage: The processed data is stored in Azure Synapse Analytics for analysis and reporting.

+**Project Structure**
+The project is organized into directories for configuration, DAGs, scripts, and source code, following best practices for code organization and maintainability.
+Configuration files store paths and settings, scripts automate setup and orchestration tasks, and source code handles data processing and transformation logic.

+**Usage**
+To set up and run the pipeline, follow the instructions provided in the README file.
+The setup involves configuring Azure resources, initializing Airflow, and running PySpark jobs.
+The processed data can be analyzed using Azure Synapse Analytics, providing valuable insights and supporting data-driven decision-making.

 ## Setup Instructions